 Canister or cartridge stoves are small burners that screw on top of butane fuel canisters.
 The fuel is a pressurized gas, so it’s always ready to burn.
 A lot of models come with a built-in igniter.
-Though they are not as reliable in cold conditions, “canister stoves are super easy to use and the best bet for Scouts who are new to backpacking stoves,” Burris says.
+Though they are not as reliable in cold conditions, canister stoves are super easy to use and the best bet for Scouts who are new to backpacking stoves.

-PRICE: Expect to spend about $40 for a good canister stove.
+Expect to spend at least $40 for a good canister stove.
 Liquid-fuel stoves start around $70.

-CLEANING: Liquid-fuel stoves need to be cleaned regularly.
-Burris says over time carbon builds up in the stove’s port and prevents it from burning properly.
+Liquid-fuel stoves need to be cleaned regularly.
+Over time, carbon builds up in the stove’s port and prevents it from burning properly.
 The cleaning isn’t difficult, but it must be done.

-For your first stove, Burris recommends sticking with a standard canister stove because any extra weight will be more than made up for by its reliability and durability.
+For your first stove, it’s best to stick with a standard canister stove because any extra weight will be more than made up for by its reliability and durability.